leta199/Linear-Regression/README.md

 - Initialisation of the class and arguments
 - Method to take in modelling data points
 - Numerical optimisation via gradient descent
+- Display model residuals and plot residuals
-- Displaying key internals of the model such as predictions
+- Displaying key internals of the model such as weight and bias
 - Evaluation metrics common to linear regression such as Mean squared error and R squared
 - Method to predict dependent variable
-- [INSERT PLOTTING RESIDUALS WHEN DONE]

 **Initialisation**
 I initialised the class using the intialiser  `__init__`  as well as defined the arguments of the class as: